-Here are 8 fun activities that you can try with your little one to help her improve her pronunciation!
+Here are 8 fun activities that you can try with your little one to help them improve their pronunciation!

 - Try some tongue twisters!
 Because they use alliterations (the repetition of one sound), they are great to practice sounds and improve pronunciation skills and fluency while speaking.
 Here you have a simple example to practice the sound /th/: “I can think of six thin things and of six thick things too”.

 - Play a moving game!
-If your child is very active, then this fun activity is for her.
+If your child is very active, then this fun activity is for them.
 To play this game, assign a movement to each sound.
 For example, jumping for “L” and clapping for “R”.
-Your child will have to make these movements every time she hears the corresponding sound!
+Your child will have to make these movements every time they hear the corresponding sound!
 You can try saying just the sound or, to make it a little more challenging, you can say words with these sounds.

 - Roll a dice!
 Create your own dice with different sounds on each side.
-You can play with your little one and her friends.
-When each player rolls the dice, he or she will have to pronounce a word or several words with the sound that he or she got!
+You can play with your little one and their friends.
+When each player rolls the dice, they will have to pronounce a word or several words with the sound that they got!

 - Do oral motor exercises!
 Play a game of funny faces with your little one and try out these movements:

 a.
 Make the biggest smile possible and then relax.